TiboDW/command-pallet/README.md

 ### focus of the project:

-Creating the look of the commpand pallet, for back-end data we used a jsonfile.
+Creating the look of the commpand pallet, for back-end data i used a jsonfile.

 ### difficulties during the project: